Jschuetzle/CSDS338-Labs/Week5-C.md

 int* ptr2 = malloc(5);    //incorrect
 ```

 Technically, the first line is just making the call `malloc(20)` since the size of an int is 4 bytes (32 bit), but this is bad practice because it is less readable and more difficult to understand if there's a bug.

-Opposed to Java, which uses bracket notation for arrays (int []), you'll oftentimes see `malloc()` being used to create an array.
-This seems confusing at first, but it actually reduces the amount of memory your program takes up. **Why store the entire array in memory when you could instead store just the address of the first value?**
+Opposed to Java, which uses bracket notation for arrays (int []), you'll oftentimes see `malloc()` being used to create an array in C. This seems confusing at first, but in reality Java is also doing something similar...it's just choosing to abstract those details away from the user.

+### Free
-The final important thing to learn about memory allocation is memory deallocation.
-Java has a garbage collector, so when a dynamically allocated segment is not of use anymore, e.g. if a pointer is popped off the stack, the garbage collector will automatically open up the segment of memory on the heap that was previously being used.
+The final important thing to learn about memory allocation is **memory deallocation**.
+Java has a garbage collector, so when a dynamically allocated segment is not of use anymore, e.g. a function containing initialization of an ArrayList is exited, the garbage collector will automatically free up the segment of memory on the heap that was previously being used.

 In C, we don't have the luxury of a garbage collector, so the programmer has to manually free up the memory.
 We can do this with the library call `free()` which takes a pointer and deallocates the memory that it points to.

 ```
 struct Point {